Do Knot Disturb: Plot

 The story takes a twist when they discover that the detective is alive.
 Lucky for them, he has lost his memory from the fall he suffered.
 Raj tells him he is John Matthews and he is married.
 Dolly tells him he is John Matthews and divorced.
 Govardhan tells him he is John Matthews, still a bachelor.
 Mangu tells him he is his friend and that he has a memory problem; under this pretense, he takes his watch and necklace saying that he forgot that Mangu actually gave it to him.
 Diesel runs into Govardhan and is about to beat him up when he tells him that Raj is her boyfriend.
 When Diesel runs into Raj, he tells him Govardhan is Dolly's boyfriend.
 Govardhan finds Dolly and tells her that instead of lying about love, she should be with the one who really loves her, Diesel.
 Dolly agrees and hugs Govardhan telling him he is a good guy.
 Unfortunately, Diesel mistakes the situation and starts to beat up Govardhan.
 Dolly saves Govardhan by telling Diesel that Govardhan convinced her to go back to him.
 Dolly leaves with Diesel.

 Govardhan goes back to his sick mother in the hospital.
 (She is the one he did this all for.
 He needs money for her hospital bill and agreed to go along with everything Raj said.)
-He agrees to marry the woman of his mother's choice, Mala (Rituparna Sengupta) the nurse taking care of her.
+He agrees to marry the woman of his mother's choice, Mala the nurse taking care of her.
 And Raj convinces Kiran that nothing is going on and they go home as well.
 In the midst of all this, the detective gets his memory back and goes to Kiran with the proof of her husband's infidelity.
 As he gets there, Kiran and Raj are about to leave for a second honeymoon.
 When the detective sees the love between Kiran and Raj, he loses hope and throws the camera with the proof of Raj and Dolly's affair.
 The camera lands on Kiran's foot, and she sees the pictures.
-The story ends with Raj crying and living all alone.
+The story ends with Raj crying.